 SECTION 4 – FUNDING:

-Events are funded by an operating budget for the Activities Subcommittee as defined by the WCNA ASC.
-Additionally, all activities are to be planned revenue neutral, and all money above the original operating budget will be deposited in the WCNA general account by the ASC Treasurer.
+Events are funded by an operating budget for the Activities Subcommittee as defined by the WCNA.

+Activities are to be planned revenue neutral

-If the balance of the operating budget becomes diminished or insufficient, the Activities Subcommittee will decide whether the balance needs to be replenished, and if so, will request funding from ASC.
+If the balance of the operating budget becomes diminished or insufficient, the Activities Subcommittee will decide whether the balance needs to be replenished, and if so, will request funding from WCNA.

 Fundraising may be done provided the following conditions are met:

-The money raised is for a specific event, not to fund ASC services or to replenish the Activities operating budget.
+The money raised is for a specific event, not to fund WCNA services or to replenish the Activities operating budget.

 The funds are turned over to the Activities Treasurer weekly.

-Funds are deposited into the ASC general account, but are earmarked for the event and will be distributed to the Activities Subcommittee upon request.
+Funds are deposited into the Activities Subcommittee bank account but are earmarked for the event and will be distributed to the Event Coordinator when they are needed.

 Whenever possible, checks are to be made payable to the vendors and facilities of the event, not to individual NA members.

+At the end of the fiscal year, all money above the original $500 minimum account balance will be deposited in the WCNA bank account by the Area Treasurer.

 SECTION 5 – ELECTED AND APPOINTED POSITIONS: